ahle-pro/kata_bank/README.md

 I run these tests and correct the code if they fail, repeat until all tests are successful.

+### Known issues
+* Level of detail in this scenario is low
+* Code is developped in pure Java without automation => slow

 ### Author
 * Anh-Hoang LE